avassdal/Sonarr/AI_EPISODE_MATCHING.md

 ### High API Costs

 1. Review which releases are triggering AI matching in logs
-2. Consider using a more cost-effective model (e.g., gpt-4o-mini)
+2. Consider using a more cost-effective model (e.g., gemini-1.5-flash or gpt-4o-mini)
 3. Improve traditional regex patterns to reduce AI fallback usage
 4. Implement rate limiting or daily cost caps